Dear Clients, Colleagues and Friends:

 Holiday Pay and Bonuses

-Accrual businesses can currently deduct 2011 year-end bonuses paid in 2012 as long as: 1) the employee, combined with immediate family, does not own more than 50% of the company’s stock; 2) the bonus is accrued on the company’s books before year-end; and 3) the company pays the bonus within two and half months after year-end.
-Accrual taxpayers can also generally deduct January 1, 2012 holiday pay in 2011 if they accrue the liability in 2011 and it is supported by the company’s holiday pay policy.
+Accrual businesses can currently deduct 2013 year-end bonuses paid in 2014 as long as: 1) the employee is not a related party to the corporation, 2) the bonus is accrued on the company’s books before year-end and 3) the company pays the bonus within two and half months after year-end.
+Accrual taxpayers can also generally deduct January 1, 2014 holiday pay in 2013 if they accrue the liability in 2013 and it is supported by the company’s holiday pay policy.

 Employ Your Minor Children